Is Your Sleep Apnea Being Misdiagnosed as ADHD?

 - Forgetfulness

-Misdiagnoses Happen: The Safety of a Sleep Study
+Misdiagnoses Happen: Why You Should Undergo a Sleep Study

 Obstructive sleep apnea (OSA) occurs when the muscles at the back of the throat relax and don’t hold your airway open as you breathe in your sleep.
 This disrupts the flow of oxygen, wakes you up as soon as you stop breathing, and robs the body of the sleep it needs.